dr-matt-smith/php-symfony3-book/00_content/part01/chapter01.md

 ### From the CLI
 If you're not using a database engine like MySQL, then you can use the Symfony console command to 'serve up' your Symfony project from the command line

-At the CLI (comamnd line terminal) ensure you are at the base level of your project (i.e. the same directory that has your `composer.json` file), and type the following^[Since you'll be typing this a lot when testing, you could add a `script` shortcut in your `composer.json` file.
-I have one named `run`, so I can run the webserve by typing `composer run` at the CLI.
+At the CLI (command line terminal) ensure you are at the base level of your project (i.e. the same directory that has your `composer.json` file), and type the following^[Since you'll be typing this a lot when testing, you could add a `script` shortcut in your `composer.json` file.
+I have one named `run`, so I can run the webserver by typing `composer run` at the CLI.
 The JSON for this script is simple `"run":"php bin/console server:run:"`.]:

 ```bash
     $ php bin/console server:run